Old Uyghur

-Old Uyghur (回鶻語 (回鹘语, Huíhú yǔ)) was a Turkic language which was spoken in Qocho from the 9th–14th centuries and in Gansu.
+Old Uyghur (回鶻語 (回鹘语, Huíhú yǔ)) was a Turkic language spoken in Qocho from the 9th–14th centuries as well as in Gansu.

 History

-The Old Uyghur language evolved from Old Turkic after the Uyghur Khaganate broke up and remnants of it migrated to Turfan, Qomul (later Hami) and Gansu in the 9th century.
-The Uyghurs in Turfan and Qomul founded Qocho and adopted Manichaeism and Buddhism as their religions, while those in Gansu first founded the Ganzhou Uyghur Kingdom and became subjects of the Western Xia; and their descendants are the Yugur.
+Old Uyghur evolved from Old Turkic, a Siberian Turkic language, after the Uyghur Khaganate broke up and remnants of it migrated to Turfan, Qomul (later Hami), and Gansu in the ninth century.

-The Kingdom of Qocho survived as a client state of the Mongol Empire but was conquered by the Muslim Chagatai Khanate which conquered Turfan and Qomul and Islamisized the region.
-The Old Uyghur language then became extinct in Turfan and Qomul.
+The Uyghurs in Turfan and Qomul founded Qocho and adopted Manichaeism and Buddhism as their religions, while those in Gansu first founded the Ganzhou Uyghur Kingdom and became subjects of the Western Xia; their descendants are the Yugurs of Gansu.
+The Western Yugur language is the descendant of Old Uyghur.

-The modern Uyghur language is not descended from Old Uyghur; rather, it is a descendant of the Karluk languages spoken by the Kara-Khanid Khanate, in particular the Xākānī language described by Mahmud al-Kashgari while Western Yugur is considered to be the true descendant of Old Uyghur and is also called "Neo-Uygur" according to Gerard Clauson.
+The Kingdom of Qocho survived as a client state of the Mongol Empire but was conquered by the Muslim Chagatai Khanate, which conquered Turfan and Qomul and Islamized the region.
+Old Uyghur then became extinct in Turfan and Qomul.

-According to Frederik Coene and Martina Roos, Modern Uyghur and Western Yugur belong to entirely different branches of the Turkic language family, respectively southeastern (Karluk) and northeastern (Siberian Turkic).
+The Uyghur language that is the official language of the Xinjiang Uyghur Autonomous Region is not descended from Old Uyghur.
+It is a descendant of the Karluk languages spoken in the Kara-Khanid Khanate, in particular the Khākānī language described by Mahmud al-Kashgari.
+The only surviving descendant of Old Uyghur is Yellow Yughur, spoken in the Gansu region of China.

 Features

-Old Uyghur had an anticipating counting system and a copula dro, which is passed on to Western Yugur.
+Old Uyghur had an anticipating counting system, which is passed on to Western Yugur.